A gift to the endowment is a powerful way to make a transformational contribution.

-Endowed funds provide a constant source of income over time, which the Law School can depend on scholarships, general support and allow for long range planning.
-Unlike other gifts, which are expended for short-term needs, gifts for a endowment are invested and the principal is held in perpetuity.
+Endowed funds are a true donor legacy gift, often named in honor of the donor or loved one.
+Unlike other gifts, which are expended for short-term needs, gifts for an endowment are invested and the principal is held in perpetuity.
+As the principal investment grows, the interest earned provides a constant source of income over time, enabling long term planning and providing funds which the Law School can depend on for student scholarships and faculty support.
 Endowed funds are typically dedicated to particular purposes, consistent with donor desires, such as faculty chairs and professorships, student endowed scholarships, or gifts to the library.

-Endowed scholarships provide vital funds to assist students in pursuing their legal education.
 Scholarships can be made in your name or in honor of someone who has made a difference in your life.
-Because the principal is held in perpetuity, your endowed scholarship fund will last and help students indefinitely.
 Many of our alumni have established a named scholarship as a bequest.
-Donors also have the opportunity to help design selection criteria for the scholarship recipients and participate in the selection of recipients through scholarship selection committees.
+Donors have the opportunity to help design selection criteria for the scholarship recipients.

 There are many ways that you can start an endowed fund with the Law School.
-Please contact Joset Grenon, at firstname.lastname@example.org or 503-768-6901 to learn more about endowment opportunities.
+Please contact Bettina Calaba at 503.768.6647 or email: firstname.lastname@example.org to learn more about endowment opportunities.